Get

 a woman with laptop and notepad in the kitchen

-Image Credit: EKATERINA BOLOVTSOVA, Pexels
+Photo Credit: EKATERINA BOLOVTSOVA, Pexels

 4. Go Online

 The Government of Canada has an entire section on its website to make this easy for pet owners.
-First, you must answer several questions about the pet and your travels, such as its age, what type of animal you’re traveling with, and why you’re bringing the pet into the country (e.g., personal, commercial, or assistance animal).
-Once you’ve answered these questions, you’ll be provided with the exact requirements to enter Canada.
+First, you must answer several questions about the pet and your travels, such as their age, what type of animal you’re traveling with, and why you’re bringing the pet into the country (e.g., personal, commercial, or assistance animal).
+Once you’ve answered those questions, you’ll be provided with the exact requirements to enter Canada.

 For example, individuals with a dog 8 months or older traveling for personal reasons from the United States will need a valid rabies vaccine certificate.
 The dog must also appear healthy and be transported humanely.
-However, individuals trying to bring a turtle or tortoise into Canada will not be allowed unless they can prove they are part of a zoo or search laboratory and provide the proper import permit for said animal.
+However, individuals trying to bring a turtle or tortoise into Canada will not be allowed unless they prove they are part of a zoo or search laboratory and provide the proper import permit for the animal.

 Traveling to Countries Without a Certificate